parlaynu/sonos-over-vpn/README.md

 Terraform is where the configurations of your local network, the vpn network and the wireguard clients are defined.

-Copy the file `terraform.tfvars.examples` to `terraform.tfvars` and modify it for your configuration.
+Copy the file 'terraform.tfvars.examples' to 'terraform.tfvars' and modify it for your configuration.
 It should all be quite self explanatory.

-You can add as many clients as you like to the client list and terraform will create a configuration to load into the wireguard client.
+You can add as many clients as you like to the client list and terraform will create configurations for each client.

 To run terraform:

     terraform init
     terraform apply

-Once it finishes, the output is written to the directory `local`.
-The client configurations can be found in the `clients` subdirectory.
+Once it finishes, the output is written to the directory 'local'.
+The client configurations can be found in the 'clients' subdirectory.

 ### Ansible